 From April to June we are taking part in the bloggers board game club where we will be reviewing three different board games.
-In April we reviewed Cobra Paw which we have now played many times since then and it remains a firm favourite with the kids, this month we have reviewed Dixit, the family story telling game.
+In April we reviewed Cobra Paw which we have now played many times since then and it remains a firm favourite with the kids, this month you can read our Dixit game review.

 On each round one person becomes the storyteller for the whole game, this person will pick one of their cards that has a picture on it and using that as inspiration, but keeping it covered from the others, they will tell a short story.
 This can be as short as one word, a sentence, a noise or a little tale and then the other players have to pick one of their own cards that they think represents the story and keeping it covered hand their card to the storyteller.
 The storyteller then mixes up all the cards and places them out on the table and each player except the storyteller has to guess which card belonged o the storyteller.

-Overall w had fun with this game, it got the boys using their imaginations and made us all giggle.
+Overall we had fun playing Dixit, it got the boys using their imaginations and made us all giggle.
 Each round takes about 30 minutes and I would say that the more players you have the better it is so definitely get this out when planning a family games night.

 You can get our own copy of Dixit from Amazon for £24.